defog-ai/sql-eval/README.md

 ### Query Generator

 To test your own query generator with our framework, you would need to extend `QueryGenerator` and implement the `generate_query` method returning the query of interest.
 We create a new class for each question/query pair to isolate each pair's runtime state against the others when running concurrently.
 You can see a sample `OpenAIQueryGenerator` in `query_generators/openai.py` implementing it and using a simple prompt to send a message over to openai's api.
 Feel free to extend it for your own use.
+If there are functions that are generally useful for all query generators, it can be put in the `utils` folder.
+If you need to incorporate specific verbose templates (e.g. for prompt testing), you can put them in the `prompts` folder, and import them.
+Being able to version control the prompts in a central place has been a productivity win for our team.

+### Runner

+Having implemented the query generator, the next piece of abstraction would be the runner.
+The runner calls the query generator, and is responsible for handling the configuration of work (e.g. parallelization/batching/model selected etc) to the query generator for each question/query pair.
+We have provided 2 most common runners: `eval/openai_runner.py` for calling openai's api (with parallelization support) and `eval/hf_runner.py` for calling a local huggingface model.
+When testing your own query generator with an existing runner, you can replace the `qg_class` in the runner's code with your own query generator class.

 ### Running the test